Abanobbb/Rust-NussinovAlgorithm/README.md

 ## Example Output

-Upon successful execution, the tool provides the folding score, the number of pairings, the RNA sequence, and the predicted secondary structure in dot-bracket notation.
+Upon successful execution, the tool provides the folding score, and the predicted secondary structure in dot-bracket notation.

 Folding score: 39
-Sequence: CTGGTGTACTTCGTTCATTACCTCGGAAGGGTGTTTATGATCGCCTACCGTGACGATTCCGTTGTAGTCATCTGCTTTTTCTGTTGGTGCTGATATTGCGTTATGCATGAACGTAATGCTCATTGGATTGTGAATCCTGCATGCGCGGAAAGATAGAGGCGACAGGCAAGTACAGACGACTACAAACGGAATCAG
 Structure: (.......(..((..)....((.())..)))..........()((..(().).()...(()..)..).(..(.().....(.)..)).)(.)......().....(..)..().....(.(...)).........((.((..()))))..........()(.).(()..(..).(.)(.)..)...()(...).)